 Crystal meth is a common amphetamine abused in the U.S. It is typically smoked, but can be snorted or injected.
 Continued use of meth destroys the brain’s dopamine and serotonin receptors, making it hard for users to experience the same pleasure.
 Cognitive-behavioral intervention therapy is an effective treatment for amphetamine addiction.

 Ativan is a powerful anti-anxiety medicine that is part of a class of substances called benzodiazepines.
 Ativan drug addiction is a severe disorder that can be damaging without professional addiction treatment.
 Ativan assists people with symptoms of short-term anxiety and is not intended for long-term use.

 Cocaine is a highly addictive Schedule II drug with a high potential for abuse.
 There are three standard methods of cocaine use, snorting, injecting, or smoking the drug.
 Serious adverse health effects can occur after the first use.

-Dilaudid is a prescription medication used to lessen moderate to severe pain caused by cancer, other medical conditions that involve chronic pain.
+Dilaudid is a prescription medication used to reduce moderate to severe pain caused by cancer and other medical conditions involving chronic pain.
 The generic name for Dilaudid is hydromorphone, a highly addictive substance.

 Fentanyl is a prescription opioid painkiller.
 The drug is so potent that doctors use it for patients who have fatal cancer.
-It is available as a transdermal patch and in oral and injectable formulations, which makes the drug very easy to use.
+It is available as a transdermal patch and in oral and injectable formulations.

 Heroin is one of the leading contributors to the opiate epidemic.
 Heroin can be ingested in three ways, injecting, smoking, or snorting.
 The “high” from heroin will last a short amount of time, making the user need more of the drug.

-Methadone is a drug that is often used to ease the severity of drug withdrawal symptoms that occur during the detoxification process.
+Methadone is a drug that is often used to ease the severity of drug withdrawal symptoms during the detoxification process.
 Methadone assistances people addicted to other drugs experience a reduction in withdrawal symptoms.
-The drug has the potential to become highly addictive.